 What this means to you is—when you have content on your site that coincides with what your customers are looking for then Google wants to help promote you, it’s in their best interest to do so.

 The only problem is there are a bunch of companies vying for Google’s attention.

 That’s where video comes in.
-Video is very powerful.
+A video is very powerful.
 When your website has video and other content that’s relative to the search terms people are using, Google likes it a lot.
-In other words if you have what your customers are looking for and it’s in the form of an easily consumed video, Google will send more customers your way.
+In other words, if you have what your customers are looking for and it’s in the form of an easily consumed video, Google will send more customers your way.

 Now for the good part.
 Google ranks websites in many different ways, by the incoming links, by relevant content and by the numbers of people who gravitate to your site.
 But Google doesn’t just count the number of people who visit your site, they also look at the amount of time they stay.
 The way Google sees it is if people are staying on your site for a while there must be something good there.
 And if so they’ll want to rank your page higher than those without good stuff.

 Do you see where I’m going with this?

 If you have a 2-minute video that’s compelling then there’s a higher chance your visitors will spend more time on your site.
 Rather than landing on your page, searching for your phone number, and clicking the x to leave, your video gives them more of a reason to stay.